MNAiC Alumnae Stories LIVE Chat Recap with Alumna and Industrial Engineer, Erin Mitchell

 Welcome to the Minnesota Aspirations in Computing (MNAiC) Alumnae Stories!
-For those of you who are new to the Aspirations IT Connect Community, my name Katherine Myers, I am a program alumna and ambassador, and I am currently the host of the #MNAiCAlumnaeStories series on Instagram.
+For those of you who are new my name Katherine Myers, I am a program alumna and ambassador, and I am currently the host of the #MNAiCAlumnaeStories series on Instagram.

 Alumnae Stories is a monthly LIVE Chat — the series provides program participants an online opportunity to connect with alumnae at various stages of their journey as #womenintech, as well as industry leaders and educators.
 This month I caught up with a fellow MNAiC Award Honoree and alumna, engineer, and geekette, Erin Mitchell.